New SEAT Arona on sale now from £19,260

 The 94bhp engine comes with a five-speed manual gearbox while the more powerful 148bhp engine, available exclusively on FR and FR Sports trims, can be matched to either a six-speed manual or a seven-speed DSG automatic.

 What does it mean for car buyers?

 The SEAT Arona was one of our favourite small SUVs when it was launched but since then, it’s been overtaken by newer rivals like the Ford Puma and Renault Captur.
-The changes mentioned above should make the Arona even easier to recommend, and the car should remain good value - especially as many small SUVs start at over £20,000.
-Alternatively, if you can live without the updates, you should be able to get a decent discount on pre-facelift models.
+The changes mentioned above, however, along with a range of new technology features, should make the Arona easier to recommend and it remains good value - especially as many small SUVs start at more than £20,000.

 See where the SEAT Arona places on our guide to the most reliable small cars.